 Use them to destroy heavy ships and protect the sea from T3 amphibious units.
 However, do not rely on them as the only part of your fleet, as they will fail in a clash with advanced torpedo launchers or submarine killers.

-Ranger is a missile cruiser.
+Longbow is a missile cruiser.
 They are equipped with a heavy long-range missile launcher and a medium anti-air turret.
-Their main use is getting near the shore, then launching powerful missile barrages againstland bases.
+Their main use is getting near the shore, then launching powerful missile barrages against land bases.
 As long as you can manage to get them close enough, it takes only a few missiles to completely level bases to the ground.
-Fortunately, their range surpasses all land-based defence structures, even the Annihilator, so the only viable ways to stop them is to intercept them or hit them with tactical nukes.
+Fortunately, their range surpasses all land-based defensive structures, even the Pulsar, so the only viable ways to stop them is to intercept them or hit them with tactical nukes.